umdenes100/ENES100ArduinoLibrary/README.md

  * FIRE
  * WATER

 (As with all code samples in this document, these are case sensitive.)
-The second argument is the ID of the marker that your team will be using.
-The third and fourth arguments are your RX and TX pins (recall that your RX pin connects to the APC’s TX pin and vice versa).
+The third argument is the ID of the marker that your team will be using.
+The third and fourth arguments are your serial receive and serial transmit pins (recall that your RX pin connects to the APC’s TX pin and vice versa).

 When choosing the pins to use for communication, there are a few things to keep in mind.
 Firstly, you cannot use pins 0 and 1 for RF communication (or for anything else).
 The RX and TX labels on those pins refer to the Arduino’s serial transmit and receive with the computer.
 If you block those pins, you will not be able to upload code to your Arduino.
 Secondly, it is preferable not to use PWM pins for your communication; you’ll want to save those for things like controlling your motors.